 Cost & Price Analysis

-Indicative day rates for land rigs are as follows ( as of Q4 2020)
+Indicative day rates for land drilling rigs are as below ( as of Q1 2021)

 - 2,000hp (and above) - $22k-$27k per day